donofden/ado-project-burndown-slack/README.md

 # ado-project-burndown-slack
 CLI script to retrieving data from Azure DevOps

-This script will fetch the current iternation of a given team and get the workitems to calculate the story points availabe in the columns.
+This script will fetch the current iteration of a given team and get the workitems to calculate the story points availabe in the columns.
 This can be used to know the burndown of a team in a daily basis.

 ## Configuration